 New Virginia Majority is a left-of-center mobilization group which works to expand voting in left-leaning demographics to support left-wing to radical-left economic and social policy in Virginia.
 The organization played a role in establishing and maintaining Virginia’s electoral college “flip” from Republicans to Democrats starting with the 2008 presidential election.
 The New Virginia Majority primarily targets low income, ethnic, and racial minority communities in the metropolitan regions of Northern Virginia, Greater Richmond, and Hampton Roads.
-It also advocates for greater worker protection, increased education funding, increased government healthcare spending, and housing subsidies.
+It also advocates for stricter regulations on employment, increased education funding, increased government control of health care and health care spending, and expanded housing subsidies.

 The New Virginia Majority has ties to radical-revolutionary left organizations and people.
 New Virginia Majority is a member of State Power Caucus, a radical-left-influenced network of community organizing and advocacy groups.

 Radical Left Influence

 New Virginia Majority is a member of the State Power Caucus, a collection of at least 20 similar organizations including California Calls, New Florida Majority, Washington Community Action Network, and Kentuckians for the Commonwealth working on organizing and voter registration among left-leaning blocs in states throughout the US.

 Jon Liss, a career left-wing organizer and radical-left ideologist, co-founded the Caucus and the New Virginia Majority, as well as serving as one of its first executive directors.
 Liss has aligned with Liberation Road, a radical leftist American organization founded on Maoist revolutionary principles.